liushuyu6666/Algorithm_Insights/Languages/Java/Math.md

 # Overview
-This page is about math relevant functions or methods.
+This page covers relevant math functions and methods.

 # Random
 1. Random Integer: In order to get an integer value from `[0, x)`.